-With the flooding in north Queensland, particularly across Townsville and Ingham impacting many families in the surrounding communities, we again stand prepared with Unity Bank's Community Support Package to assist you:
+With communities across Northern NSW and South-East Queensland impacted by Tropical Cyclone Alfred, we stand prepared with Unity Bank's Community Support Package to assist you.

 Deferred home loan repayment

-Deferred loan repayment option available on qualifying existing and new Unity Bank home loans and home loan refinances3
+Deferred loan repayment option available on qualifying existing and new Unity Bank home loans and home loan refinances1

 Member support